Wrongful Death Lawyers – Connecticut

 The Wrongful Death Statute permits recovery for the tortiously caused death of any person “whether instantaneous or otherwise.”
 Conn.
 Gen. Stat. § 52-555 specifies damages recoverable for a wrongful death.
 This includes expenses the decedent and the estate suffered as a result of the wrongful act.
 The estate may recover the cost of reasonably necessary medical, hospital and nursing services, and funeral expenses.
 The statute additionally allows recovery of “just damages.”
 These often are the greater part of the wrongful death recovery and include pain and suffering, the value of the lost life and the enjoyment of life’s activities.
 The rule is that insofar as money can do it, the plaintiff may be awarded fair, just and reasonable compensation for the loss of life.
 As in the other categories of damages, there is no precise mathematical formula for a jury to apply.

-Jackson O’Keefe has been handling wrongful death actions in Connecticut since the 1950s, and has tried many of these types of cases to successful jury verdicts.
-Jackson O’Keefe has the experience and knowledge to help your family successfully navigate these difficult issues.
+Since the 1950s, Jackson O’Keefe, LLP, has been handling wrongful death actions in Connecticut and has tried many of these types of cases to successful jury verdicts.
+Jackson O’Keefe, LLP, has the experience and knowledge to help your family successfully navigate these difficult issues.
 Call us now at 860.278.4040 to discuss your matter.